simplek8s/simplek8s-website/content/documentation/commands/nodectl.md

 ---
-title: "simplek8sctl"
+title: "nodectl"
 date: 2026-09-17T00:00:00Z
 draft: false
 aliases:
-- /documentation/maintenance/simplek8sctl
+- /documentation/maintenance/nodectl
 ---
 ## Description

-`simplek8sctl` is the local-node administration tool: the successor of [simplek8s-update](/documentation/commands/simplek8s-update), rebuilt on the same verified core as the
+`nodectl` is the local-node administration tool: the successor of [simplek8s-update](/documentation/commands/simplek8s-update), rebuilt on the same verified core as the
 [SimpleK8s Controller](/documentation/maintenance/controller).
 It